All Episodes

 And get this.

-And I get a heads up that the cyber cast, the newsbusters, our old buddy Brent Bozell and the gang, have come across a New York Times story.
+I'm minding my own business last night, and I get a heads up that the cyber cast, the newsbusters, our old buddy Brent Bozell and the gang, have come across a New York Times story.

 You won't believe this.

-As many of you know, before I started the EIB network, I had a local talk show in Sacramento, California, my adopted hometown, on a 50,000 watt blowtorch radio station, KFBK.
+As many of you know, before I started the EIB network, I had a local talk show in Sacramento, California, my adopted hometown, on a 50,000-watt blowtorch radio station, KFBK.

-The New York Times had a story this week blaming me and that show in Sacramento for the anti-immigrant attitude that existed in California during the 1980s.
+The New York Times had a story this week blaming me and that show in Sacramento for the anti-immigrant attitude that existed in California during the 1980s when guys like Pete Wilson were being elected governor.

 That's back in the days when the Republicans ran the state of California.